Non-Cooperative Rational Interactive Proofs

 Using~\lemref{pruning}, given an $O(\alpha(n))$-gap ncRIP protocol (where $\alpha(n)$ is constant or polynomial), a polynomial-time oracle Turing machine can use its $\sf{NEXP}$ oracle to guess a strategy profile $s$, prune the verifier's Nature moves, and report the resulting $O(\alpha(n))$-support distribution bit-by-bit.
 Thus, it can simulate the new distribution and find the decision nodes that are reachable under $s$.

-\pparagraph{Searching through the strategy-profile space efficiently} The next question then is: how should the polynomial-time Turing machine navigate the potential strategy-profile space (in polynomial time) to find the strategy profile that satisfies~Observation~\ref{gaprestate}, and thus gives the correct answer bit?
-To do this, we invoke a recurring idea: divide each prover's expected payment interval $[-1,1]$, evenly into $8 \alpha(n)$ \defn{subintervals} of length $1/(4\alpha(n))$, and consider \defn{subinterval profiles} (a tuple of subintervals, one for each prover) to cut down on the search space. \begin{claim} Given an input $x$ and an ncRIP protocol $(V, \vec{P})$ with $\alpha(n)$-utility gap, consider a {subinterval profile} $(L_1, \ldots, L_{p(n)})$, where each $L_i = [{k}/({4\alpha}), ({k+1})/({4 \alpha +1}))$ denotes a subinterval of prover $P_i$ in $[-1,1]$, for some $k \in \{-2\alpha(n), \ldots, 2\alpha(n)-1\}$.
-If {\em any} SSE $s$ that has an expected payment profile $\tilde{u}(x,s)$ such that $u_i(x,s) \in L_i$ for all $1 \le i \le p(n)$, and $s$ does not satisfy~Observation~\ref{gaprestate}, then the expected payment profile $\tilde{u}^*(x,s)$ under a dominant SSE $s^*$ cannot lie in the same subinterval profile, that is, there exists a prover index $j$ such that $u_j(x, s^*) \notin L_j$. \end{claim}
+\paragraph*{Searching through the strategy-profile space efficiently} The next question is: how should the polynomial-time Turing machine navigate the potential strategy-profile space (in polynomial time) to find the strategy profile that satisfies~Observation~\ref{gaprestate}?
+To cut down on the search space, we invoke a recurring idea: divide each prover's expected payment interval $[-1,1]$, evenly into $8 \alpha(n)$ \defn{subintervals} of length $1/(4\alpha(n))$, and consider \defn{subinterval profiles} (a tuple of subintervals, one for each prover). \begin{lemma} Given an input $x$ and an ncRIP protocol $(V, \vec{P})$ with $\alpha(n)$-utility gap, consider a {subinterval profile} $(L_1, \ldots, L_{p(n)})$, where each $L_i = [{k}/({4\alpha}), ({k+1})/({4 \alpha +1}))$ denotes a subinterval of prover $P_i$ in $[-1,1]$, for some $k \in \{-2\alpha(n), \ldots, 2\alpha(n)-1\}$.
+Let $s$ be an SSE that has an expected payment profile $\tilde{u}(x,s)$ such that $u_i(x,s) \in L_i$ for all $1 \le i \le p(n)$, and $s$ does not satisfy~Observation~\ref{gaprestate}.
+Then the expected payment profile $\tilde{u}(x,s^*)$ under a dominant SSE $s^*$ cannot lie in the same subinterval profile, that is, there exists a prover index $j$ such that $u_j(x, s^*) \notin L_j$. \end{lemma}

 \begin{proof} Since $s$ does not satisfy~Observation~\ref{gaprestate}, there exists a reachable subform~$H_I$ and prover~$P_j$ acting on $H_I$ such that the following holds.
 Without loss of generality, let $\mu_j(s,x) \in L_k$.